CONTEMPL8git/Project-4-Group-4/README.md

 Trial 5: lbfgs, ‘balanced’ weight

-By setting class weight to ‘balanced’, the solver automatically adjusts the weight.
-Here, the results shown in confusion matrix and classification report are the best out of all the trial models.
+By setting the class weight to ‘balanced’, the solver automatically adjusts the weight.
+Here, the results shown in the confusion matrix and classification report are the best out of all the trial models.
 The resulting model displays 97% precision and 75% recall when predicting that patients have no heart disease.
 The recall is lower since many patients who did not have heart disease were predicted by the model to have heart disease.
 While not ideal, false positives are less damaging than false negatives in this scenario.
 The model also displays 22% precision and 77% recall for predicting that patients have heart disease.
 While the precision is significantly lower, this is acceptable as the training data is highly imbalanced towards patients with no heart disease.
 As a result, this logistical regression model allows some false positives for fewer patients receiving false negatives.
 Overall, most positive identifications by the model are incorrect (22%), but the rate at which the model gives a negative identification is much higher (97%).